dalanicolai/gnome-tracker-extension/README.md

 Type keyword followed by a search term.
 Tracker (default: gt and ts), recoll (default: rc) and docfetcher (default: df) by default search case-insensitive for matches with full words.
 However all allow to use wildcards (use symbol * ) at the and of a search term.
 The locate keyword can be extended twice with a grep using g keyword (see image).

-The calibre keyword (default: cb) searches in the title and author_sort (**can be different from te author field,** see book's metadata) fields and can handle two query patterns separated by a space (e.g. "cb hello dan") and the search is case insensitive and includes wildcards before and after the patterns.
+The calibre keyword (default: cb) searches in the title and author_sort (**can be different from te author field,** see book's metadata) fields and can handle two query patterns separated by a space (e.g. "cb hello dan") where the search is case insensitive and includes wildcards before and after the patterns.

 ## Installation